artemponomarevjetski/devops-aws-azure-google-cloud-ml-pipelines/README.md

 TensorFlow Serving models are consumed by clients.
 Client code needs to make a connection to the server and communicate using protocol buffers.
 Google's gRPC remote procedure call library provides the ability to connect and make calls to the server.
 After establishing a connection, you make a call by preparing the input for model prediction and serializing it in the request.
 The serialized prediction output is returned by the server.

 2. Rekognition.
 Text analysis.

-3. Several items on Azure.
+3. A bunch of items on Azure.
+I'll write on these items later.